-Miss Mary E. Taylor and Mr. and Mrs. Harold E. O'Neill and their son, Harold, Jr., have moved into the new house at 7414 Beechknoll Road.
+Miss Mary E. Taylor and Mr. and Mrs. Harold E. O'Nell and their son, Harold, Jr., have moved into the new house at 7414 Beechknoll Road.
 Miss Taylor has lived in the Gardens for many years.
 Mrs. O'Neill is her sister.

-Miss Adele Plate, 160 Ascan Avenue, has been transferred from Public School 45, Brooklyn, to Public School 96, South Ozone Park, Queens, where she will teach kindergarten extension.
-She returned last week from a very enjoyable tenday stay at 'Atlantic City, with Miss Helen Hof.
-Frederick H. Plate has returned from Camp Forest Hills-in-Groton, conducted by Arthur H. Flint, and he will enter Dartmouth College this fall. this fall.
+Miss Adele Plate, 160 Ascan Avenue, has been transferred.

+from Public School 45, Brooklyn, to Public School 96, South Ozone Park, Queens, where she will teach kindergarten exday stay at Atlantic City, with Miss Helen Hof.
+Frederick H. Plate has returned from Camp Forest Hills-in-Groton, ducted by Arthur H. Flint, and he will enter Dartmouth College this fall.

-Mrs. Frederick D. Backus and her son, Ascan, Queens Boulevard, spent an enjoyable vacation at Twilight Inn, Haines Falls, New York.
+Mrs. Frederick D. Backus and her son, Ascan, Queens Boulevard, spent an enjoyable vacation at Twilight Inn, Haines Falls New York.
 Miss Wilhelmina Backus was also there for a short vacation.

-A partial list of the young people entering college this fall includes: Geraldine Dow.
-Wellesley; Ruth Davies, Barnard; Helen Ward, Wilson; Viola Auer, Skidmore, and George Woodard, Cornell.
+A partial list of the young people entering college this fall Helen Ward, Wilson; Viola Auer, Skidmore, and George

+Woodard; Cornell.

-Those who will return to college are: Elizabeth Boettiger.
-Vassar; Alice Ortgies and Mary Marsh, Skidmore; Harold Schoen, Cornell; Alfred Reimer, Charles Robbins and Godwin Castleman, Princeton: Fred Small, Yale; Kimball Gray and Allen Smart, Harvard.
+Those who will return to college are: Elizabeth Boettiger Vassar; Alice Ortgies and Mary Marsh, Skidmore; Harold Schoen, Cornell; Alfred Reimer, Charles Robbins and Godwin Castleman, Princeton: Fred Small, Yale; Kimball Gray and Allen Smart, Harvard.

-Nancy Luce is home after spending the summer abroad.
-Most of the summer she was at Gravstone, Higheliff-on-the-Sea, England, but she also visited London, Paris, Venice, Florence and Rome.
+Nancy Luce is home after spending the summer abroad Most of the summer she was at Gravstone.
+Higheliff-on-the-Sea.
+England, but she also visited London, Paris, Venice, Florence and Rome.

 Mr. and Mrs. Joseph Grever and Miss Clara Grever.
-Cincinnati. are visiting at the home of Mr. and Mrs. Otto L. Grever, Slocum Crescent.
+Cocinnati, are visiting at the home of Mr. and Mrs. Otto L. Grever, Slocum Crescent.